Gradient-based optimization of 3D MHD equilibria: Abstract

 \section{Abstract}

 Using recently developed adjoint methods for computing the shape derivatives of functions that depend on MHD equilibria \citep{Antonsen2019,Paul2020}, we present the first example of analytic gradient-based optimization of fixed-boundary stellarator equilibria.
-We take advantage of gradient-based information for the rotational transform, magnetic well, and quasisymmetry near the axis.
-Because the cost of computing the gradient becomes independent of the dimensionality of the space, we are able to optimize in higher-dimensional spaces than previous optimization efforts.
-We include novel regularization terms that prevent self-intersection of the plasma boundary.
-This work has enabled the identification of several configurations, including an equilibrium with very low magnetic shear throughout the volume.
+We take advantage of gradient information to optimize figures of merit of relevance for stellarator design, including the rotational transform, magnetic well, and quasisymmetry near the axis.
+With the application of the adjoint method, we reduce the number of equilibrium evaluations by the dimension of the optimization space ($\sim50-500$) in comparison with a finite-difference gradient-based method.
+We discuss regularization objectives of relevance for fixed-boundary optimization, including a novel method that prevents self-intersection of the plasma boundary.
+We present several optimized equilibria, including a vacuum field with very low magnetic shear throughout the volume.